-The BAD Effects of Energy Drinks on Kidneys
+- Bad Effects of Energy Drinks on the Kidneys FAQs

 Is Energy Drink Consumption (5 Hour Energy, Red Bull, Etc.) Bad For Your Kidneys?

 If you're someone who regularly consumes 5-Hour Energy shots or Red Bull cans on the regular, then this article is for you.
 You might be surprised to find out that consuming too much energy drinks can have serious consequences on your kidneys!